One of the five Stanford-Binet factors

 How it is tested on the Stanford-Binet

-Our online assessment uses the same kinds of items, adapted for self-administration in a browser.
+Our online assessment uses similar types of tasks, adapted for self-administration in a browser.

 What a strong working-memory score predicts